ConfD-Developer/gnmi-tests/README.md

     it links into the following `log.html` file for details...
 - `log.html` - detailed log for all the steps executed in test run

+> &#9888; - Please note that log files will include your username and plaintext password configured for connecting to the target device (as described in further section on `.yaml` files).

 ### PYTHONPATH and executing tests

 Whether you run tests against "real" device, or the "ConfD adapter" (see further), you need properly set Python environment for tests to execute correctly.